If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

 Cooperate with social agencies, community organisations, and voluntary groups to develop new services or improve the old ones.

-Assess resources for employment, welfare, health, employment, housing, recreation, and other community services.
+Assess resources for employment, welfare, health, housing, recreation, and other community services.

 Act as a facilitator between community services and clients in need.

-Conduct interviews of a family or an individual to identify the extent and nature of clients’ problems.
+Conduct interviews with a family or an individual to identify the extent and nature of clients' problems.

-Develop, analyse, implement, and promote social policies through experience, practice, analytic frameworks, research, and negotiation skills to respond to social requirements via equitable, effective, and fair allocation of social resources.
+Develop, analyse, implement, and promote social policies through experience, practice, analytic frameworks, research, and negotiation skills.

-People facing crises in their lives can give rise to a lot of challenges, making the job of a social worker even more complicated.
-As a result, social workers always need to be good listeners and empathetic towards people who need help.
+People facing crises can give rise to many challenges, making the job of a social worker even more complicated.
+As a result, social workers must be listeners and empathetic towards people who need help.

 One of the most crucial qualities that a social worker can possess is being non-judgemental.
 Additionally, having problem-solving skills and emotional intelligence can help social workers to serve the community effectively.

-Furthermore, a social worker should have thorough knowledge about the social sciences to understand the relationship between individuals and society broadly.
+Furthermore, a social worker should have a thorough knowledge of the social sciences to understand the relationship between individuals and society.
 The various fields of social sciences that a social worker needs to learn include economics, education, legal aspects, and psychology.

-Also, as a social worker’s job entails referring clients to other healthcare and social services, he or she can be considered as a case manager for individuals who are facing challenging situations and cannot meet their goals.
+A social worker's job entails referring clients to other healthcare and social services.
+They can be considered case managers for individuals who are facing challenging situations and cannot meet their goals.

-A social worker also needs administrative and social skills to assist a client and connect with other support services.
-All in all, day to day tasks of a social worker may involve a lot of emailing, registration and looking for resources on the client’s behalf.
+A social worker also needs administrative and social skills to assist clients and connect with other support services.
+All in all, day to day tasks of a social worker may involve a lot of emailing, registration and looking for resources on the client's behalf.